Train to Teach

 Welcome to the Rivers Teaching Alliance.
 Thank you for considering us for your teacher training.

-Our hub-based route into teaching primary education gives you the opportunity to train to teach in a school and allows you to gain the skills, knowledge, and confidence to prepare you for a successful transition into teaching.
+Our school-based route into teaching primary education allows you to train to teach in a school and gain the skills, knowledge, and confidence to prepare you for a successful transition into teaching.

 You will be taught by supportive and expert practitioners who will empower you to gain your teacher training qualification.

-Our hub-based programme provides school experience from the start together with high-quality subject knowledge and pedagogy training delivered by expert practitioners.
+Our school-based programme provides you with high-quality subject knowledge and pedagogy training delivered by expert practitioners within a school environment.

 On completion of the course, you will gain a Post Graduate Certificate of Education (PGCE) and Qualified Teacher Status (QTS) accredited by the University of Worcester